 Our estimates imply that, over the whole period 1996-2021, local authorities that saw a greater 10% increase in local house prices saw a 1.4% greater increase in the local dwelling stock.
 This estimate is not greatly affected when we add controls or the control function to account for possible endogeneity in prices.
-Elasticities are smaller in the 10-year subperiods 1996-2006 and 2011-2011.
-There is not much evidence for any change in the responsivesness of supply to demand changes between these two periods, despite the policy changes described in Section 2.
+Elasticities are smaller in the 10-year subperiods 1996-2006 and 2011-2011 which are also not significantly different from zero.
+There is not much evidence for any change in the responsiveness of supply to demand changes between these two periods, despite the policy changes described in Section 2.
 The difference in the short and long-run elasticities is consistent with a lagged response of construction activity to price increases.